 What is your assessment of the sharia-compliant insurance market?

-The sharia-compliant market has grown but not as expected.
+The sharia-compliant market has grown but not as much as expected.
 An important feature in the takaful concept is that the policyholder is also a shareholder, so at the end of the year he or she receives part of the profit.
-Only few companies in the region were able to distribute dividends to policyholders over the last few years, which is good news.